-The most mild and superficial chemical peels are performed by an aesthetician, in an office setting.
+The mildest and superficial chemical peels are performed by an aesthetician, in an office setting.
 These peels require almost no recovery or downtime.
 Deeper, surgical strength peels may be performed in an office, but are most commonly performed in an ambulatory surgery center.

 Candidates for Chemical Peels

 Often, the best candidate for a chemical peel is a person with a fair complexion who have a considerable amount of wrinkles or fine lines on the skin.
 As part of the resurfacing process, chemical peels can often alter the pigmentation of the skin, causing light spots to develop.
 The stronger the peel, the more likely it is that some sort of pigmentation change will occur.

 Pigmentation changes are usually less noticeable or non-existent in people with fair skin.
 If your skin is darker or olive, you can still have a chemical peel, but your surgeon or aesthetician might exercise more caution during it.

 Frequently Ask Questions about Chemical Peels

 A chemical peel is a cosmetic treatment that improves the appearance of the skin.
 It is often performed on the face, but can also be performed on the neck, hands, and certain other areas.
 Chemical peels vary in strength and intensity.
 The type of peel that is appropriate for you will depend on the condition of your skin, your complexion and what type of results you’d like to see.

 Am I a Candidate for a Chemical Peel?